sesamiapp/devportal/docs/storefront-integration/hydrogen-integration.md

 sidebar_position: 8
 ---

-# Integrating with Shopify Hydrogen
+# Integrating Sesami with Shopify Hydrogen

-Follow these steps to integrate Sesami with your Shopify Hydrogen :
+This document outlines the steps required to integrate Sesami with your Shopify Hydrogen storefront.

 ## Step 1: Generate a New Hydrogen App

-Start by creating a new Hydrogen app.
-Shopify provides a comprehensive guide for this process, which you can find [here](https://shopify.dev/docs/custom-storefronts/hydrogen/getting-started).
+Begin by creating a new Hydrogen app.
+Shopify provides a detailed guide on how to set up a Hydrogen app, which can be found [here](https://shopify.dev/docs/custom-storefronts/hydrogen/getting-started).

 ## Step 2: Set Up Your Shop

-In this step, you'll need to configure the **Storefront API** using the Hydrogen channel or headless channel.
-Shopify's documentation offers a detailed walkthrough to guide you through the setup process.
-Refer to the [Shopify Storefront API guide](https://shopify.dev/docs/api/storefront).
+In this step, you will need to configure the **Storefront API** by utilizing the Hydrogen or headless channel.
+Shopify’s documentation provides a comprehensive walkthrough to assist with the configuration process.
+Refer to the [Shopify Storefront API guide](https://shopify.dev/docs/api/storefront) for further details.

-right now you should have a working hydrogen app connected to your shop
+At this stage, you should have a working Hydrogen app connected to your Shopify store.

-## Step 3: configure Sesami Experience
+## Step 3: Configure the Sesami Experience

-now generate the sesami experience using sesami [Experience Configurator](/docs/storefront-integration/configurator/) copy the experience code and base on your need add it to any page you want
+Generate the Sesami experience using the [Sesami Experience Configurator](/docs/storefront-integration/configurator/).
+After generating the experience code, copy it and add it to any page where you would like to display the Sesami experience, according to your requirements.

-## Step 4: load the sesami experience
+## Step 4: Load the Sesami Experience

-you can find the proper way of loading 3rd party script into hydrogen [here](https://shopify.dev/docs/api/hydrogen/2024-10/components/script) you need to load this javascript file where ever you use the sesami experience
+To integrate the Sesami experience into your Hydrogen storefront, you will need to load the Sesami script.
+The appropriate way to load third-party scripts into a Hydrogen app is outlined in the Shopify documentation, which can be found [here](https://shopify.dev/docs/api/hydrogen/2024-10/components/script).

+Add the following JavaScript snippet wherever you want to use the Sesami experience:

 ```javascript
 <Script src="https://cdn.sesami.co/storefront/latest/sesami-main.js" />
 ```

-## Step 5: update CSP
+## Step 5: Update the Content Security Policy (CSP)

-lastly you need to update Content Security Policy(CSP) , you can find this code in entry.server file it looks something like this
+Finally, you will need to update your store’s Content Security Policy (CSP) to allow the Sesami script to execute properly.
+The CSP configuration is typically found in the entry.server file.
+The default CSP configuration might look similar to this:

 ```javascript
 const { nonce, header, NonceProvider } = createContentSecurityPolicy({